Arizona to remove makeshift border wall as part of a lawsuit, court filing says | KRDO

 “By January 4, 2023, to the extent feasible and so as not to cause damage to United States’ lands, properties, and natural resources, Arizona will remove all previously installed shipping containers and associated equipment, materials, vehicles, and other objects from the United States’ properties in the U.S. Border Patrol Yuma Sector, including from lands over which the U.S. Bureau of Reclamation holds an easement on the Cocopah Indian Tribe’s West Reservation,” the filing says.

+“Finally, after the situation on our border has turned into a full blown crisis, they’ve decided to act.
+Better late than never.
+We’re working with the federal government to ensure they can begin construction of this barrier with the urgency this problem demands.”

+Homeland Security Secretary Alejandro Mayorkas this summer authorized US Customs and Border Protection to close four gaps in the border wall in the Yuma sector.

-Shortly after the project began, two shipping containers toppled.
+Shortly after the makeshift wall project began, two shipping containers toppled.
 A Univision reporter who shared photos of the fallen containers said contractors in the area had told her strong winds were to blame.
 Ducey’s office said they suspected foul play.
-Since then, no similar incidents have been reported, spokesperson CJ Karamargin said.
+Since then, no similar incidents have been reported, Karamargin said.

 The-CNN-Wire